mvdmio/michielvandermeer.com-hugo/content/services/freelance-software-development.md

 I will always deliver high-quality software that is tested both with manual and automated tests.
 I will deliver quickly, but not quicker than possible.
 I usually give pointers on areas that could use some refactoring to other developers; of course it's up to them to do something with that or not.

+Projects can run from weeks to about a year; depending on what kind of project it is.

 ## About me

 I have more than 10 years experience as a professional software developer.
 I've worked on high-performance and high-tech systems in the Shipping and Horticulture industries.
 I have extended experience in multpile programming languages: C#, Java, Ruby, Javascript and HTML/CSS.